 Was it difficult getting experts to agree to the film?
 I'd imagine that some might be worried about how this might be perceived.

 I think this was a concern from all of the experts.
 I really understand it very well because they are, of course, putting their professional reputation on the line.
-There is no empirical evidence, et cetera, so you are taking a risk as a scientist.
+There is no empirical evidence, so you are taking a risk as a scientist.
 But this is also why I first approached the United Nations Office for Outer Space Affairs to accept to be in the film.
-And after they agreed to this—and that took about a year with different meetings and so on—after this, I could tell this to the other experts that I approached.
-Plus, I said that I would hope you would find the time to look at my previous film, Into Eternity, and you will see, I think, how I work and that will address some of your concerns, in terms of that this is not a UFO film, it's not a sensation film or a conspiracy or anything like that.
-I'm genuinely interested in some of these philosophical and existential questions that such an encounter would [bring forth] and also, of course, as I said earlier, this is a mirror.
-It's not a film about aliens, it is ultimately a film about ourselves.
+After they agreed to this—and that took about a year with different meetings—after this, I could tell this to the other experts that I approached.
+Plus, I said that I would hope you would find the time to look at my previous film, Into Eternity, and you will see how I work and that will address some of your concerns.
+This is not a UFO film, it's not a sensation film or a conspiracy or anything like that.
+I'm genuinely interested in some of these philosophical and existential questions that such an encounter would [bring forth] and also, as I said earlier, this is a mirror.
+It's not a film about aliens.
+It is ultimately a film about ourselves.
 And this is what [the experts] understood.

-But it was also, I think, for some of these persons—I mean, some of them told me, "This is the best interview I've ever given," and I think it's because, in a way, they were, by this sort of conceptual device of talking to the camera as if it was a visitor from elsewhere, it somehow freed some of the experts.
+But it was also, I think, for some of these persons—I mean, some of them told me, "This is the best interview I've ever given," and I think it's because they were, by this conceptual device of talking to the camera as if it was a visitor from elsewhere, somehow freed.